GeorgeSchiro/GetCert2/README.md

 -UseStandAloneMode=True

-    Set this switch False and the software will use the SafeTrust Secure Certificate Service (see 'SafeTrust.org') to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.
+    Set this switch False and the software will use the GoGetCert Secure Certificate Service (see 'GoGetCert.com') to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.